Swords of Twilight

 Swords of Twilight is a 1989 video game developed by Free Fall Associates and published by Electronic Arts for the Amiga.

 Gameplay

-Swords of Twilight is a game in which each role-playing game character can perform simultaneous action, dialogue and travel.
+Swords of Twilight is a multi-player role-playing game in which each player character is capable of performing actions, dialogue and travel simultaneously.

 Reception

 Douglas Seacat reviewed the game for Computer Gaming World, and stated that "the game wins my vote for CRPG of the year.
 One simply cannot recommend this game highly enough."